apache/hertzbeat/home/docs/advanced/extend-point.md

     # metrics scheduling priority(0->127)->(high->low), metrics with the same priority will be scheduled in parallel
     # priority 0's metrics is availability metrics, it will be scheduled first, only availability metrics collect success will the scheduling continue
     priority: 0
+    # refresh interval for the summary metrics group
+    interval: 10
     # collect metrics content
     fields:
       # field-metric name, type-metric type(0-number,1-string), unit-metric unit('%','ms','MB'), label-if is metrics label